owysocky/Developer-Test/README.md

 Again, this front end can be whatever you feel like making: plain JS and HTML, React, Angular, whatever.

 ## Submitting your work
-To submit your work, make sure your work is in its own branch, and make a pull request against master.
+To submit your work, please fork this repository first and make your changes in your own repository.
+You can then open a pull request for changes for us to review.

+Good luck!